 In the arena of Linux, LaTeX is considered as a standard markup language.
-It helps the users for editing the documents to markup level.
-There are lots of best LaTeX Editor available for Linux, but it seems difficult to choose the Best LaTeX Editor for both advanced and beginner.
-In this tutorial, I am going to share with you a list of top best LaTeX Editors for Linux and how to install those on Ubuntu.
+It helps the users for editing the documents to the markup level.
+There are lots of best LaTeX Editors available for Linux, but it seems difficult to choose the Best LaTeX Editor for both advanced and beginner.
+In this tutorial, I will share with you a list of the top best LaTeX Editors for Linux and how to install those on Ubuntu.
 If you are a great fan of LaTeX editing or just started to learn it, this list will guide you to get the best LaTeX Editor for your Linux system.

 Best LaTeX Editor: Top 33 Reviewed

-Here this list will be divided into 3 part that means I will be covering standalone software, online LaTeX editor and lastly, LaTeX with extensions.
+Here, this list will be divided into 3 parts: I will cover standalone software, online LaTeX editor, and LaTeX with extensions.

 Note: For clarification, these applications are not listed in any specific order, and the features mentioned here are not all-inclusive.
 The features mentioned are compiled either from their respective official websites or my personal experience using them.

-TeXmaker is one of the best LaTeX editor available out there.
+TeXmaker is one of the best LaTeX editors available out there.
 It’s to be the most user-friendly LaTeX IDE for the newbie.
-TeXmaker supports all the major platforms including Windows, Linux, and macOS.
+TeXmaker supports all the major platforms, including Windows, Linux, and macOS.
 It provides syntax highlighting, auto code completion, code folding, spells checking, etc.

-TeXStudio is a fork of Texmaker which comes with cross-platform features and lots of customization.
-It provides writing support including auto-completion, custom macros, search, folding, navigation, etc. It has an inline interactive spell-checking tool and built-in output viewer.
+TeXStudio is a fork of Texmaker, which comes with cross-platform features and lots of customization.
+It provides writing support, including auto-completion, custom macros, search, folding, navigation, etc. It has an inline interactive spell-checking tool and a built-in output viewer.

 Maybe Kile is the editor; you had been looking for years.
-You can customize anything and very easy to use.
-After Installing, you will not be bored after a day-long working on it and this how it becomes one of the best LaTeX editors.
-Kile is a fantastic LaTeX editor which offers some unique features like image insertion, creating tables automatically, and enumeration macros are helpful.
-If you’re a beginner then definitely Kile will teach you nicely and professionally.
+You can customize anything, and very easy to use.
+After Installing, you will not be bored after a day-long working on it, and this how it becomes one of the best LaTeX editors.
+Kile is a fantastic LaTeX editor that offers some unique features like image insertion, creating tables automatically, and enumeration macros are helpful.
+If you’re a beginner, then definitely Kile will teach you nicely and professionally.
 Besides all the standard features, it can manage the project and provides a command-line interface also.

 RTextDoc is an excellent choice for a LaTeX editor.
-It has attractive and easy to use features including word look-up with more than 40 dictionaries, built-in graphics program based on PStricks, and instant grammar checker.
+It has attractive and easy to use features, including a word look-up with more than 40 dictionaries, built-in graphics program based on PStricks, and an instant grammar checker.
 It also supports all the primary OS like Windows, Mac OS, and Linux.

 TeXpen is a LaTeX editor for Windows, Linux, and Mac OS.
-This software developed in Qt/C++.
-Auto-completion, Highlighting, Theme templates, One-Click compiling, Built-in PDF preview, Real-Time Equation preview, etc. are mentionable features it can offer.
+This software was developed in Qt/C++.
+Auto-completion, Highlighting, Theme templates, One-Click compiling, Built-in PDF preview, Real-Time Equation preview, etc., are mentionable features it can offer.

 TeXWorks LaTeX editor is a bit different from any other discussed here.
-It has two side by side panels which provides with an editor window and a document preview window.
+It has two side by side panels, which provides an editor window and a document preview window.
 Clicking o the document preview finds the edit mark at that TeX source related to the clicked location.
-This feature is out of the box, and that makes it best LaTeX editor for the beginner.
+This feature is out of the box, making it the best LaTeX editor for the beginner.
 Unlike other LaTeX editors, it has all the regular features.

 Gummi is also an open-source and cross-platform LaTeX editor available out there.
-It has a two-pane view mode which helps the user to edit the syntax and formatting error easily.
+It has a two-pane view mode, which easily helps the user edit the syntax and formatting errors.
 It also saves a pdf copy automatically of the LaTeX documents when you keep it.
 There are many mentionable features available like a citing tool, inserting images, helpers for matrix and table editing, configurable snippets of code, spell checker, built-in document viewer, etc.